aakrishtm/Quantum-Sensing-And-Mapping/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 GraviQ is an ongoing, months-long independent research project in **quantum gravimetry** and **inverse problems**.

-The goal is to prototype an end-to-end pipeline that simulates a cold-atom–based quantum gravimeter, generates synthetic gravity-gradient data with realistic quantum noise, and trains deep models to recover subsurface structure (voids, tunnels, ore bodies) from those measurements.
+The end goal is to prototype an end-to-end pipeline that simulates a cold-atom–based quantum gravimeter, generates synthetic gravity-gradient data with realistic quantum noise, and trains deep models to recover subsurface structure (voids, tunnels, ore bodies) from those measurements.

 ---